Antisource/Portfolio-Recommendation-System/README.md

 ## Overview

 Welcome to the Portfolio Recommendation System!
-This Python script provides a basic implementation of a portfolio recommendation system using the 0/1 knapsack problem.
-Users can either input their own data or use pre-defined data for NIFTY50 stocks.
+This Python script provides a basic implementation of a portfolio recommendation system using the **0/1 knapsack problem**.
+Users can either input their own data or use pre-defined data for **NIFTY50** stocks.

 ## Features